ScamsNOW!

 About This Article

-Does The Right And Left Temporoparietal Junction (RTPJ/LTPJ) Of The Human Brain Play A Role In Believing Narratives Or Stories Communicated To Scam Victims By Criminals In Trust-Based Relationship Scams Or Fraud?
+The Human Brain Plays A Role In Believing Narratives Or Stories Communicated To Scam Victims By Criminals In Trust-Based Relationship Scams Or Fraud?

 Please Note: This article about the right and left temporoparietal junction is for educational purposes and is not intended to diagnose any disease or mental disorder.
 Understanding the functions of the human mind can have a large impact on both helping the public avoid scams and fraud, as well as helping the survivors of these crimes to better understand why they happened and for professionals to better aid in their recovery.